-53 While the abovementioned studies improved our understanding of dust-drought relationships in dust source areas, 54 regions predominantly influenced by long-range transported dust such as the southeastern US (SEUS) have received 55 less attention.
-The dusty Saharan air from western Africa can reach the SEUS during boreal summer through long-56 range transport across the tropical Atlantic Ocean and Caribbean Basin (e.g., Perry et al., 1997; Prospero et al., 2010).
-57 Fine dust is estimated to contribute to 20-30% of the total particulate matter smaller than 2.5 $\mu$ m (PM2.5) aerodynamic diameter at the surface in the southeast during summertime (Hand et al., 2017).
-Extreme "Godzilla" dust events have 58 59 occurred in recent years, leading to considerably worse air quality in the southeast region (Yu et al., 2021).
-In our 60 previous study, Wang et al. (2017) estimated that growing-season (March-October) droughts during 1990-2014 caused 61 an average fine dust increase of 27% in the west and 16% in the Great Plains, with a much lower effect on fine dust in the southeastern and northeastern US.
-That study used a coarse time scale (i.e., averaging of the eight-month growing season) which may not fully capture the episodic nature of dust emissions or dust transport.
+While the abovementioned studies improved our understanding of dust-drought relationships in dust source areas, regions predominantly influenced by long-range transported dust such as the southeastern US (SEUS) have received less attention.
+The dusty Saharan air from western Africa can reach the SEUS during boreal summer through long-range transport across the tropical Atlantic Ocean and Caribbean Basin (e.g., Perry et al., 1997; Prospero et al., 2010).
+Fine dust is estimated to contribute to 20-30% of the total particulate matter smaller than 2.5 μm (PM{2.5}) aerodynamic diameter at the surface in the southeast during summertime (Hand et al., 2017).
+Extreme "Godzilla" dust events have occurred in recent years, leading to considerably worse air quality in the southeast region (Yu et al., 2021).
+In our previous study, Wang et al. (2017) estimated that growing-season (March-October) droughts during 1990-2014 caused an average fine dust increase of 27% in the west and 16% in the Great Plains, with a much lower effect on fine dust

-Here we improve upon previous studies by using drought and dust datasets of better spatial coverage and finer temporal scales (Section 2).
-In Section 3.1, we first examine how the spatial distributions of surface fine dust change with weekly and monthly drought indices over the CONUS.
-The finer-scale analysis unmasks spatial disparity in drought-dust relationships where the SEUS stands out from the rest of CONUS in that it shows a decrease in surface dust concentrations during drought in contrast to the expected increase in dust found in other regions.
-We then focus on the southeast, an area largely overlooked by prior studies of dust response to drought, and investigate in Section vhich is suitable to evaluate dust-drought relationships simulated by coupled climate-chemistry models.
-The surface dust mass concentration has been continuously measured at the Barbados site since August 1965.
-This rare and unique

-- 70 3.2 how drought conditions in the SEUS affect the trans-Atlantic transport of African dust. - 71 Among the surface dust measurement datasets examined in this study, the Barbados site located in the eastmost of the

-72 Caribbean Windward Islands is the only long-term site on the main outflow pathway of African dust to the SEUS,

-75 dataset was widely used to improve our understanding of the variations of African dust transport and model evaluations

-- 76 (Chiapello et al., 2005; Prospero and Nees, 1986; Zuidema et al., 2019).
-Given the correct sensitivity of dust emissions - to drought in CMIP6 models (Aryal & Evans, 2021), in Section 3.3 we use the dust-drought relationship at the - 78 Barbados site to evaluate the performance of tenfour CMIP6 models in capturing the drought-dust sensitivity in the - 79 SEUS.
+- 62 in the southeastern and northeastern US.
+That study used a coarse time scale (i.e., averaging of the eight-month - 63 growing season) which may not fully capture the episodic nature of dust emissions or dust transport. - 64 Here we improve upon previous studies by using drought and dust datasets of better spatial coverage and finer - 65 temporal scales (Section 2).
+In Section 3.1, we first examine how the spatial distributions of surface fine dust change - 66 with weekly and monthly drought indices over the CONUS.
+The finer-scale analysis unmasks spatial disparity in - drought-dust relationships where the SEUS stands out from the rest of CONUS in that it shows a decrease in surface - dust concentrations during drought in contrast to the expected increase in dust found in other regions.
+We then focus - 69 on the southeast, an area largely overlooked by prior studies of dust response to drought, and investigate in Section - 70 3.2 how drought conditions in the SEUS affect the trans-Atlantic transport of African dust. - 71 Among the surface dust measurement datasets examined in this study, the Barbados site located in the eastmost of the - 72 Caribbean Windward Islands is the only long-term site on the main outflow pathway of African dust to the SEUS, - 73 which is suitable to evaluate dust-drought relationships simulated by coupled climate-chemistry models.
+The surface - dust mass concentration has been continuously measured at the Barbados site since August 1965.
+This rare and unique - dataset was widely used to improve our understanding of the variations of African dust transport and model evaluations - 76 (Chiapello et al., 2005; Prospero and Nees, 1986; Zuidema et al., 2019).
+Given the correct sensitivity of dust emissions - 77 to drought in CMIP6 models (Aryal & Evans, 2021), in Section 3.3 we use the dust-drought relationship at the - Barbados site to evaluate the performance of ten CMIP6 models in capturing the drought-dust sensitivity in the SEUS.

-80 2 Data and Methods
+2 Data and Methods

-81 The datasets and related variables used in this study were summarized in Table S1-2 with details given below.
+80 The datasets and related variables used in this study were summarized in Table S1-2 with details given below.

-82 2.1 Drought indicator
+81 2.1 Drought indicator